publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1107.md

     1997—Subsec. (b)(2), (3).
 [Pub.
 L. 105–34][/us/pl/105/34] added par.
 (2) and redesignated former par.
 (2) as (3).

     1990—Subsec. (d)(5).
 [Pub.
 L. 101–540][/us/pl/101/540] amended par.
 (5) generally.
 Prior to amendment, par.
-(5) read as follows: “The term ‘qualifying employer security’ means an employer security which is stock or a marketable obligation (as defined in subsection (e) of this section).
-After December 17, 1987, in the case of a plan other than an eligible individual account plan, stock shall be considered a qualifying employer security only if such stock satisfies the requirements of subsection (f)(1) of this section.”
+(5) read as follows: “The term ‘qualifying employer security’ means an employer security which is stock or a marketable obligation (as defined in subsection (e)).
+After December 17, 1987, in the case of a plan other than an eligible individual account plan, stock shall be considered a qualifying employer security only if such stock satisfies the requirements of subsection (f)(1).”

     1989—Subsec. (d)(3)(A), (6)(A), (7).
 [Pub.
 L. 101–239][/us/pl/101/239], § 7891(a)(1), substituted “Internal Revenue Code of 1986” for “Internal Revenue Code of 1954”, which for purposes of codification was translated as “title 26” thus requiring no change in text.